-We suggest 2 nights at Crater Lake NP area.
+We suggest 2 nights at the Crater Lake NP area.

 Crater Lake Lodge is a historical lodge inside the Park.
 Unfortunately, it’s not easy to book it.
 It’s pretty expensive.
 Moreover, it’s open only May – September, so it fills up with guests quickly.

 But if you are planning a winter road trip, 1 night in Crater Lake should be enough, because some roads and trails are closed.
-So, 1 day for sightseeing will be optimal.
+So, 1 day for sightseeing in winter will be optimal.

 Sunset at Crater Lake and Crater Lake Rim Scenic Drive

 Crater Lake looks great before and just after sunset.
 The light is the warmest then.
 The water surface is flickering.
 The historic Crater Lake Rim Drive is a 33-mile (53-km) long road, which offers breathtaking and panoramic vistas of the lake, forests, and meadows.
 Along the way, there are 30 overlooks with ample car parking, which provide opportunities to stop for views, admire it, relax, taking photos.
 We have listed the best viewpoints in Crater Lake in this post.

 On this day of the Oregon Road Trip Itinerary, we focus on exploring Crater Lake National Park’s beauty.
 If you can do it, get up for the sunrise.
 The view is worth your effort.
 Have a picnic at one of the viewpoints.
 Take one or two trails.
 We describe 7 Best Day Hikes in Crater Lake National Park from easy to strenuous here.
 It’s worth visiting Rim Village Visitor Center and Crater Lake Lodge.